Tears as British public pays respects to queen’s coffin

 The grand procession through the flag-lined heart of London represented the latest step in 11 days of national mourning that will culminate with the funeral.

-William and his wife Kate will travel to Sandringham, the royals' private winter retreat in Norfolk, eastern England, on Thursday to view the floral tributes left by members of the public at the Norwich Gates.
+On Thursday, William and wife Kate will travel to Sandringham, the royals' private winter retreat in eastern England to view the floral tributes left by members of the public at the Norwich Gates.

-Sandringham is where the royal family gathers for Christmas, with members walking to the local church on Christmas Day and interacting with well-wishers.

-King Charles, 73, was created Prince of Wales by his mother in 1958 and bestowed the title on his eldest son on his first full day as monarch on Friday.
+Charles, 73, was created Prince of Wales by his mother in 1958 and on his first full day as monarch Friday bestowed the title on his eldest son.

 The historic title is given to the heir apparent to the throne.

-It will be the first engagement conducted by just the new Prince and Princess of Wales.
+Thursday's visit will be the first official engagement conducted by the new Prince and Princess of Wales.

-Queen Elizabeth's youngest son Prince Edward, 58, and his wife Sophie were to visit Manchester in northwest England to view the civic book of condolence at the city's central library.
+Meanwhile Elizabeth's youngest son Prince Edward, 58, and his wife Sophie, were to visit Manchester in northwest England to view the civic book of condolence at the city's central library.

 The late monarch's funeral will see hundreds of world leaders and global royalty pack the historic Westminster Abbey in the heart of the British capital.